 Is the immeasurable life attainable or just another hopeless pursuit?

 What do we do when our prayers are unanswered and our circumstances go from bad to worse?

 Do you have a habit you wish you could change but wonder where to start?
 The answer may surprise you!

 When it comes to the state of our nation everyone has an opinion on whose to blame.
 Regardless of whether you think it's Wall Street, Main Street, or 1600 Pensylvannia Avenue, there are a few things we can all agree on.

 Jesus said stumbling blocks are inevitable, so what can we do in response to this truth?

 Do the words of Jesus ever shock you?
 Did he really mean to say them?
 What if he did?

-Two thousand years ago, a gathering of people in a middle-eastern city began a movement that would circle the globe and leave its mark on individuals and cultures on every continent.
-The movement would eventually become known as the church.
+Two thousand years ago, a gathering of people in a middle-eastern city began a movement that would become known as the church.
 It's a big deal.